reiner-dolp/elm-error-chain/README.md

 # Usage Example

-General idea is that you use `Job` instead of `Task`, and `Outcome` instead of `Result` everywhere, which are wrappers with a fixed error type.
-A outline of using it in the Elm SPA (before the 0.19 refactor) looks as follows:
+General idea is that you use `Job` instead of `Task`, and `Outcome` instead of `Result` everywhere.
+A outline of using it in the Elm SPA before the 0.19 refactor (sorry!) looks as follows:

 ```elm
 -- Main.elm: add the Error.annotate call